EmaCerez/HAX815X_Minesweeper/README.md

 ## Installation and Use of the Graphical Game

-Due to some problems with the pictures, the game is not complete in the package form.
+Due to some issues with the pictures, the game is not complete in the package form.
 So please, download the Zip File below and decompress it in a folder.

 En raison de certains problèmes avec les images, le jeu n'est pas complet en package.